Harshitham195/Harshitham195/README.md

 # Welcome to My GitHub Portfolio!

+# About Me
 Hello!
 I’m Harshitha Madihalli, an accomplished professional with over 5 years of experience dedicated to leveraging data and technology to drive impactful business outcomes.

-- Currently, I am pursuing a Master of Science in Business Analytics at California State University, East Bay, further enriching my analytical skill set.
+- I am currently pursuing a Master of Science in Business Analytics at California State University, East Bay, further enriching my analytical skill set.
 - I have contributed to renowned companies including Synechron (Attra), Juniper Networks, and CGI, where I honed my expertise in data analysis and software testing.
 - My portfolio showcases a range of projects that demonstrate my proficiency in Python, SQL, data visualization, and other key technologies.

 ## Connect With Me